AVP, Corporate Planning

 The electric grid of the future would be following the five principles:

-In this new scenario, the new value pools in different segments of value chain will be;
+Due to new business models that involve IRESP, Green Hydrogen production, and Zero carbon molecules synthesis, the new value pools in different segments of the value chain will be;

-Greenko’s new generation energy utility is designed to harness vital value pools proactively by developing state-of-the-art multi GW scale Integrated Renewable Energy Storage Projects “IRESP”.
-The group has plans to develop Integrated Renewable Energy projects with a total capacity of 40 GWh across 5 states of India.
-Currently, the Pinnapuram IRESP, Saundatti IRESP and MP 30 gandhi sagar standlone pumped storage project (SPSP) in the states of Andhra Pradesh, Karnataka and Madhya Pradesh respectively, are in the pre-construction phase with a total capacity of 8.7 GW.
+Greenko’s new generation energy utility is designed to harness vital value pools proactively by developing state-of-the-art multi GW scale Integrated Renewable Energy Storage Projects ‘IRESP’.
+The group has already initiated the development of Integrated Renewable Energy projects with a total capacity of 48.98 GWh across 4 states of India.
+The IRESPs are in the pre-construction phase with a total capacity of 15.82 GW and are located in the states of Andhra Pradesh, Karnataka, Rajasthan, and Madhya Pradesh.
 The IRESPs are expected to harness the power of solar and wind resources with digitally connected storage infrastructure to provide scheduled and flexible power to the grid.
+Please refer to chapter 4.4, for more details concerning the specifications of all the IRESPs.

 The IRESPs are combined with Intelligent Energy Platforms to offer flexible renewable energy that can harness many value pools in the electricity system.
-The business model is a ‘sharing platform of energy storage and energy management’ that offers multiple services to RE generators, grid, distribution company, and consumers.
+The business model is a ‘sharing platform of renewable energy storage combined with green hydrogen production and transportation of the same in the form of green ammonia or synthetic natural gas.
+This offers multiple services to RE generators, grids, distribution companies, refineries, fertilizer companies, traders, gas companies, and various consumers throughout the business model.